wkonitzer/registry-proxy/README.md

 ## Installation

-Make sure you have python3 installed as a pre-requisite.
+Make sure you have python3 installed as a pre-requisite on a server running Ubuntu 22.04.

 Clone the repository:
 ```shell